taustation-fan/taustation-fan.github.io/README.md

 somebody with your own credits is the easiest way to convince an NPC to collaborate.

-Missions give you a small financial reward, and typically the largest experience reward that is available in the whole game.
+Missions are the primary source of experience, and also give you a small financial reward.
 But most importantly, missions are interactive short stories that are enjoyable to read and experience.